 The drug leaks outside the vein

-You may suddenly feel warm and your face may get red when the nurse gives you epirubicin.
+While the drug is being given, you may suddenly feel warm.
+Your face may also go red.
 This should only last a few minutes.

 Risk of infection